About the Pain Management Network

 The ACI Pain Management Network is led by an executive committee, which includes staff specialists, general practitioners, nurses, allied health professionals and consumers.

-There are now three working groups that have been established to represent aspects of the continuum of care and the priorities identified in the Model of Care for the statewide plan.
-There is broad representation from consumers and clinicians across the spectrum on these committees.
+There are two working groups that have been established to represent aspects of the continuum of care and the priorities identified by the Network.
+There is broad representation from consumers and clinicians on these committees.

-The network has more than 74 members and includes the peak NSW non-government organisation Chronic Pain Australia, Pain Australia, consumers, local health districts and specialty network governed health corporations in NSW.
+The network has more than 360 members and includes representatives from the peak NSW non-government organisations, like Chronic Pain Australia and Painaustralia, plus consumers, local health district staff and specialty networks.

 - To develop an integrated model of care for pain management in NSW.